-Church of St. John was built on the site of the medieval manor of the bishop of Riga, Albert.
-In 1234, bishop Nicholas sold the property to the Dominicans, who built a monastery here, and in 1297 rebuilt the former chapel of the bishop’s manor into a church.
+St. John was built on the site of the medieval court of the Bishop of Riga, Albert.
+In 1234, bishop Nicholaus sold the property to the Dominicans, who built a monastery in this place, and before 1297 they rebuilt the former chapel of the bishop’s court into a church (that year it was recorded for the first time in written sources).
 It was a Catholic temple until the Reformation, until 1523.
-Only in the fifteenth century, during the fights between the city and the Teutonic Order, it served as a storehouse of weapons transferred from the bombed castle.
-After 1523, it belonged to a merchant who transformed church into a stable.
-In 1582, after the occupation of Riga by the Polish king Stefan Batory, the temple was handed over to the Protestants.
-The church suffered severely during the great fire of Riga in 1677, then during the Napoleonic wars and for the last time during the Second World War.
+Only in the fifteenth century, during the fights between the city and the Teutonic Order, it served as a storehouse of weapons transferred from the attacked castle.
+Perhaps it was damaged then, because at the end of the Middle Ages it underwent a thorough reconstruction.
+After 1523, the church belonged to a merchant who turned it into a stable.
+In 1582, after the capture of Riga by the Polish king Stefan Batory, the church was handed over to Protestants, at the same time its renovation and building of a new chancel was carried out.
+The church was seriously damaged during the great fire of Riga in 1677, then during the Napoleonic wars and for the last time during the Second World War.